ryansloan/MonteCarloScheduler/README.md

 Project to use Monte Carlo Simulations from historical data to estimate project completion dates.

 #Usage
+**Python 3 is recommended!** There's some upredictable bugginess with Python 2.7 that I haven't had a chance to debug yet.
+Use at your own risk.
+(Though, I guess that also applies to Python3 :))
 To run the model based on historical and future data, you have two options.
 ##To load files containing historical or future data:
 Use the **runModelFromFiles()** method as follows: